amotali/konvektion/Workflow Process.md

 #### Tracking Progress

 Work in progress has two distinct phases, akin to an uphill and downhill journey.
-During the **Research** stage, we embark on the uphill climb.
+During the **Research** phase, we embark on the uphill climb.
 It's a time of discovery, probing, and planning.
 We might need to experiment, take detours, or even hit a few dead ends.
-Once we're clear about the work involved and have our plan ready, the downhill phase during the **Application** stage often feels smoother, like we're coasting towards our goal.
+Once we're clear about the work involved and have our plan ready, the downhill phase during the **Implementation** phase often feels smoother, like we're coasting towards our goal.

 > **Pro-tip**: It's easy to get lost in sea of unknowns.
 Give yourself an hour to just try going in a new direction.
 After an hour you’ll know for sure why you can’t get there in an hour.
 Make a note.
 Take a rest.
 Then play with whatever blocked your progress.